Vua tiếng Việt: How to answer

 In each question, the answers are given after the thinking time has expired.
 However, the player can also reply immediately while the time is still running (this is not generally applicable).
 The answers given often need to be pre-written on the player's draft page.

 In the first two sentences, the player can write more answers than required (5 words maximum), as long as there are enough correct answers.
 For question 3, they need to write down at least the first and last words of each verse (no need to memorize the poem).

 Payout structure

 Player's prize money starts at VND 40 million (30 million in season 1).
-If the usurper wins the 4th round but does not receive this bonus and continues to return to the show, he/she will have to accept the next week's challenge to increase the available amount, and so on until the 4th week with the highest prize of 320 million VND (180 million in season 1).
-Below is the prize money players will win if they pass round 4.
+If the usurper wins the special round but does not receive this bonus and continues to return to the show, he/she will have to accept the next week's challenge to increase the available amount, and so on until the 4th week with the highest prize of 320 million VND (180 million in season 1).
+Below is the prize money players will win if they pass special round.
 The more times they pass this round, the higher the amount they win.
 Receiving 320 million VND, players will also permanently own the challenge ring.